from small one page howto to huge articles all in one place

 This function must be called at least once within a program (a program is all the code that shares a memory space) before the program calls any other function in libcurl.
 The environment it sets up is constant for the life of the program and is the same for every program, so multiple calls have the same effect as one call.

 The flags option is a bit pattern that tells libcurl exactly what features to init, as described below.
 Set the desired bits by ORing the values together.
 In normal operation, you must specify CURL_GLOBAL_ALL.
-Don't use any other value unless you are familiar with it and mean to control internal operations of libcurl.
+Do not use any other value unless you are familiar with it and mean to control internal operations of libcurl.

 If you are initializing libcurl from a Windows DLL you should not initialize it from DllMain or a static initializer because Windows holds the loader lock during that time and it could cause a deadlock.